hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/test.rst

 Deploy Contracts
 ................

-Go-perun's Ethereum backend uses two on-chain contracts: the Adjudicator and the Asset Holder.
+*Go-perun*'s Ethereum backend uses two on-chain contracts: the Adjudicator and the Asset Holder.
-They are written in the contract language of Ethereum, `Solidity <https://docs.soliditylang.org/en/latest/>`__, and are part of go-perun's Ethereum backend.
+They are written in the contract language of Ethereum, `Solidity <https://docs.soliditylang.org/en/latest/>`_, and are part of *go-perun*'s Ethereum backend.

 Each contract must be deployed before it can be used.
 Usually, you would assume that they are already deployed and the addresses are known in advance.
 But since this is a complete example for a local chain, we must deploy them.

-Go-perun uses one contract per asset on top of the Ethereum blockchain.
+*Go-perun* uses one contract per asset on top of the Ethereum blockchain.
 In this example, we only use the ``ETHAssetHolder``, which is used for Ether, the native currency in Ethereum.
 ERC20 Tokens are supported via the ``ERC20AssetHolder``.

 We define ``deployContracts`` that gets as input a ``nodeURL``, ``chainID``, and the ``privateKey`` of the deployer.
-We first parse the secret key in hexadecimal format and then create an instance of go-perun's simple wallet by calling ``swallet.NewWallet``.
+We first parse the secret key in hexadecimal format and then create an instance of *go-perun*'s simple wallet by calling ``swallet.NewWallet``.
 We then create a contract backend that will be used for deployment and define the deployer account.

 .. literalinclude:: ../../perun-examples/payment-channel/util.go
    :language: go
    :lines: 33-44
+   :caption: `👇 This code on GitHub. <https://github.com/perun-network/perun-examples/blob/689b8cdfef8ef8fb527723d52e6ce36dfe1b661c/payment-channel/util.go#L34>`__

-Using the contract backend ``cb``, we then deploy the ``Adjudicator`` and the ``AssetHolderETH`` via go-perun's ``DeployAdjudicator`` and ``DeployETHAssetholder``.
+Using the contract backend ``cb``, we then deploy the ``Adjudicator`` and the ``AssetHolderETH`` via *go-perun*'s ``DeployAdjudicator`` and ``DeployETHAssetholder``.
 Note that the Adjudicator must be deployed first because the asset holder depends on it.
 Finally, we return both addresses.